-(1) With “Environment ARtificer Theurgy” (EARTH) of our own device, we gain 100% knowledge of the total energy/resource utilization in the operation, improve the energy management efficiency in buildings, command the energy efficiency results, and control energy expenses.
+With “Environment ARtificer Theurgy” (EARTH), we gain 100% knowledge of the total energy/resource utilization in the operation, and improve the energy management efficiency in buildings.

-(2) Energy and air-conditioning solutions of high efficiency, hot and cold aisles, free cooling solutions, and thermal control frequency conversion devices are introduced in the air-conditioning systems.
+Energy and air-conditioning solutions of high efficiency and thermal control frequency conversion devices are introduced in the air-conditioning systems.

-(3) Over 20 photovoltaic power stations are established with a 607 kWp of installed capacity and 1 MWh of annual energy output, which makes Chunghwa Telecom the telecom operator in Taiwan with the highest green energy output.
+Photovoltaic power stations are established with a 2,800 kWp of installed capacity and 1 MWh of annual energy output, which makes Chunghwa Telecom the telecom operator in Taiwan with the highest green energy output.

-100 suppliers are mobilized to promote carbon management measures in 2018-2019 with an accumulated carbon reduction of 4.12 million t-CO2e.
+By end of 2020, CHT has motivated its 150 suppliers to promote carbon management measures with an accumulated carbon reduction of 6.96 million t-CO2e.

 (1) A 15% of cumulative carbon reduction in the energy consumption of buildings nationwide.

-(2) A total 300 suppliers responding to CDP questionnaires with a cumulative carbon reduction up to 10 million t-CO2e.
+(2) A total of 300 suppliers were responding to CDP questionnaires with a cumulative carbon reduction up to 10 million t-CO2e.

 Material ESG Topic 3: Impact on human capital from 5000 employees retired in 5 years